- Search The Registry

 - About Us

 - My Account

-Although King's most productive period was over, he enjoyed a renaissance of sorts in the late '60s when English blues-rock guitarists such as Clapton, Mick Taylor, and Peter Green began covering King tunes and incorporating elements of his guitar style into their own.
+Although King's most productive period was over, he enjoyed a renaissance in the late '60s when English blues-rock guitarists such as Clapton, Mick Taylor, and Peter Green began covering King's tunes and incorporating elements of his guitar style into their own.
 This brought King renewed recognition and a growing audience among blues-rock fans, plus a new recording contract in 1968 with Cotillion, a subsidiary of Atlantic Records.
-Two years later King jumped to Shelter Records.
+Two years later, King jumped to Shelter Records.
 His last recording contract was with RSO Records in 1974.

-Though the bulk of his blues from this era leaned heavily toward funk and rock, his guitar work remained stylish and supple.
+Though most of his blues from this era leaned heavily toward funk and rock, his guitar work remained stylish and supple.
 King was only forty-two years old when he died on December 28, 1976, of bleeding ulcers and heart failure.

 Nothing But the Blues The Music and the Musicians

 Copyright 1993 Abbeville Publishing Group, New York